Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03_BonusLab_Create_canvas_app_Copilot.md

    >**Note**: When using generative AI, you will not always get the same exact results.
 It is possible that your table will not exactly match the table created for another environment.

-1. On right hand side, select table structure in Copilot window and then select **Table options**.
+1. On the right-hand side, select table structure in the Copilot window and then select **Table options**.

 1. Select **One table** option and then select **Apply**.

     ![Screenshot of the Table structure just created](media/blab2.png)

-1. To see the table structure, select the table and click on **View data** button
+1. To see the table structure, select the table and click on the **View data** button

     ![Screenshot of the Table structure just created](media/blab3.png)